Reducing

 When products come to the end of their first life, we first look to see if they can be reused rather than disposing of them.
 For example, we’ve set up initiatives that enable us to maximise reuse of our old IT, unwanted office furniture and the uniforms worn by suppliers working on our sites.

-In 2008, we invested in recycling hubs in our coffee areas and removed all desk-side rubbish bins.
-All of our UK offices have had segregated recycling hubs in place since.
+We invested in recycling hubs in our coffee areas and removed all desk-side rubbish bins over a decade ago.
+And since then we’ve continued to refine how we segregate our waste and provide innovative recycling solutions to maximise our reuse and recycling.
 We've set out more details on these hubs and our ‘Let’s Talk Rubbish’ employee engagement campaign - designed to maximise segregation and minimise contamination - in our Going Circular Lessons Learned.

 We’re also looking at the broader challenge of moving to a circular economy and pioneering solutions with lower environmental impact, wherever possible.

 We’d already established a system with suppliers in our More London and Embankment Place offices, so that our archive paper is securely shredded and recycled into paper towels that we can use in our washrooms.
-In 2017, we diverted our waste office paper to a state-of-the-art recycling facility that uses no virgin wood, and significantly less water and energy than other recycled paper.
+But to improve on this ‘downcycling’ we now divert our waste office paper to a state-of-the-art recycling facility that uses no virgin wood, and significantly less water and energy than other recycled paper.
 It can reuse the paper fibres up to 20 times – three times more than the market standard.

 We send our food waste to either anaerobic digestion or composting, depending on local processing facilities, so that it is turned into useful by-products.
 And to address the fact that the UK is currently lacking the infrastructure to support the decomposition of plant-based food packaging, we’ve introduced ceramic glasses and mugs across all our buildings and replaced the compostable cups that were used to date.